mongomapper/mongomapper/README.md

 - Rails 7.0 - 7.2
 - Rails 8.0

+### Notes

-Note, if you are using Ruby 3.0+, you'll need Rails 6.0+.
+- if you are using Ruby 3.0+, you'll need Rails 6.0+.
+- if you are using Ruby 3.4+, you'll need to add the base64, drb, and/or mutex_m gems to your Gemfile

 ## Contributing & Development